asanjay84/wca-time-of-day-effects-pipeline/README.md

    > separate `result_attempts` table, no `value1`-`value5`) in early 2026.
 A
    > freshly downloaded export today will use that new schema, so
    > `02_build_round_tables.py` (which expects the old column names) will need
    > small column-name adjustments before it will run against a v2 export.
-This
-   > repo documents that limitation rather than working around it.

 2. **Fetch the competition schedules:**
    ```bash
    python 00_fetch_wcif_cache.py
    ```
-   This calls the public WCA API once per competition (rate-limited to be polite), so it takes roughly an hour and produces `wcif_cache_public/` (~2.4GB of cached JSON, not committed to this repo).
+   This calls the public WCA API once per competition so it takes roughly an hour and produces `wcif_cache_public/` (~2.4GB of cached JSON, not committed to this repo).

-3. **Build the schedule and round tables:**
+4. **Build the schedule and round tables:**
    ```bash
    python 01_build_schedule.py
    python 02_build_round_tables.py
    ```

-4. Then run `03`–`05` as in the quick start above.
+5. Then run `03`–`05` as in the quick start above.

 ## Repository contents